 The speed of 4G LTE is also dependent on bandwidth used in the cell towers (Base stations), mostly the same for a particular operator.
 As we mentioned earlier, the frequency bandwidth can vary from 1.4 MHz, 3 MHz, 5 MHz, 10 MHz, 15 MHz, or 20 MHz.
 Providers often opt for multiple of 5 MHz up to 20 MHz frequency for each band.

 Higher frequency equates to higher transmission capacity.
 If an operator uses the 20 MHz spectrum for their bands, the users could get a better download and upload speed.
 Similarly, the frequency of operation has also an impact on the coverage area.
 An 1800 MHz gives you a better data rate capacity due to the availability of a 20 MHz spectrum but has less coverage if you compare it to lower bands such as 800/900 MHz.
-Meanwhile, the lower spectrum bands like the 800 MHz/900 MHz band has much better coverage but less bandwidth (10 MHz) and yields lower speed.
+Meanwhile, the lower spectrum bands like the 800 MHz/900 MHz band have much better coverage but less bandwidth (10 MHz) and yield lower speed.

 |Operators||Frequency Bands and Bandwidth||Carrier Aggregation|